The Best Type of Protein to Build Muscle

 In addition, whey protein contains all 20 amino acids and also consists of individual proteins that provide health benefits and support for athletes.
 There are several different brands and flavors available and they all taste best if they are mixed with milk instead of water and if you use a blender or shaker cup to mix them.
 This is true not only of whey, but for all types of protein powders.

 The source of most whey protein powders is cow's milk, but there is one company that sells whey protein from goat's milk.
 Absorption of goat whey is supposed to be greater than with whey derived from cow's milk.
-The taste of goat whey isn't as good as whey from cow's milk, but it is drinkable.
+I found that the taste of goat whey was not as good as whey from cow's milk.

 Casein is digested more slowly than whey and so it takes the amino acids longer to get into the bloodstream (Synder and Haub, 2007).
 So, if you are looking for a protein that digests slowly, then you want casein.
 Although the absorption rate is different for whey and casein protein, research studies have shown that they both increase protein synthesis of muscle after exercising (Synder and Haub, 2007).